robbarry/robbarry-website/content/posts/2014-02-01-playing-chess-with-new-yorks-best-restaurants.md

 <!-- deno-fmt-ignore-end -->

-And, viola, Player One's score goes up by 16 and Player Two's score decreases by 16.
-And so we now have:
+And, voila, Player One's score goes up by 16 and Player Two's score decreases by 16.
+And so, we now have:

 | Player       | Provisional Score | Score After Round 1 |
 | ------------ | ----------------- | ------------------- |